War Service Stories

 One hundred and fifty ex-students and staff members served in WWII and five tragically lost their lives.

-You are warmly invited to learn more about these courageous women on this website or by visiting our Heritage Centre to see our new War Stories display.
+You are warmly invited to learn more about these courageous women on this website.

 Aitken, Stella Elizabeth